BiiHug/STAT628/README.md

 ## executive summary

 The executive summary folder contains an executive Jupyter Notebook summary **summary.ipynb** and a readable pdf summary **summary.pdf**.

+## slides

+The slides folder contains the slides pdf for our presentation.